davidgsd/AllScan/README.md

 The Install/Update script will provide detailed status messages on each step of the process.
 Once the update/install is complete it is recommended to delete the script ("rm AllScanInstallUpdate.php").
 Then the next time you want to do an update just run the above commands again.

 Now open a browser and go to your node's IP address followed by /allscan/, eg. `http://192.168.1.23/allscan/` and be sure to add a bookmark in your browser.
+If you did a new install or upgraded from pre-v0.45, AllScan will prompt you to create an admin account.
+You can then configure the permission settings for AllScan.
+Note that rhese default to READ-ONLY for public (not logged-in) users.
+This setting can be changed on the "Cfgs" page.

 If you did an update, **be sure to force a browser reload by pressing CTRL-[F5] or clearing your browser cache, or in mobile browsers do a long-press of the reload button**, so your browser will load the updated JavaScript and CSS files.

 # Notes
 User authentication is now fully implemented as of v0.45.
 By default this will prevent unauthorized users from changing any settings, connecting/disconnecting nodes, or viewing any other user data.
 By default, public (not logged-in) users will have Read-Only access and will be able to see the Connection Status and Favorites data, but will not be able to make any changes or see any admin (ie. Cfgs / Users) pages.
 To change this setting, Login, click the "Cfgs" link, and edit the "Public Permission" parameter.
+NOTE: Until you have set up the first admin account, anyone could access the url and do this themselves.
+Therefore be sure to log on and setup your admin account immediately after installing or updating from pre-v0.45.

 # Node Notes
 If you do not yet have a node or might like to upgrade your node, check out the following article by AllScan's author NR9V: [How To Build a High-Quality Full-Duplex AllStar Node for Under $200](https://allscan.info/docs/diy-node.php).